 IPTA collects the contact details of our members, as well as the contact details of others on our mailing lists.
 We collect this information in order to facilitate communications with members and other interested parties in connection with developments in the field of intellectual property, the activities of the Institute and related matters which are relevant to and necessary for our functions and activities.
 Sensitive information is only collected with the consent of the individual.

 IPTA also collects the contact details of other people we do business with (including people we deal with in government departments and agencies, or in our external service providers).
 We only use this contact information for the business purpose for which it is collected.

-For further information regarding compliance with the Act, visit the Privacy Commissioner’s website.
+For further information regarding compliance with the Act, visit the Privacy Commissioners Website.